ballerina-platform/module-ballerinax-persist.sql/ballerina/Package.md

 ## Package overview

-This package includes Ballerina `persist` Tooling, which provides functionality to store and query data conveniently through a data model instead of SQL query language.
+This package includes Ballerina `persist` support, which provides functionality to store and query data from a relational database conveniently through a data model instead of using SQL query language.

-The `persist` commands will make it easy to enable Ballerina Persistence Layer in a bal project.
-With this support, users need not worry about the persistence layer in a project.
+The `persist` commands will make it easy to enable Bal persist Layer in a Ballerina project.
+With this support, users need not worry about the persistence of a project.
 Users can define an entity data model, validate the model and generate `persist` clients, which provide convenient APIs to store and query data in a data store.

 ## Report issues